wis3guy/FindsiClient.Net/ReadMe.md

 Work in progress
 ----------------
-Fndsi is currently in beta, as such this library will inevitably change every time the API does.
+Findsi is currently in beta, as such this library will inevitably change every time the API does.